pactera-vicky/python-notes/git/git_commands.md

 - if you do close pull request, and want to push you modify code again, in this situation you must use `git rebase`

-# how to delete a git branch both locally and remotely
+# delete-a-git-branch-both-locally-and-remotely

 - delete a git branch locally

   `$ git branch -D your_branch_name`(implement this command you need to switch to master)

-# git reset
+# git-reset

-# how to change remote git repository
+# change-remote-git-repository

 - list your existing remote repositories